-And remember, this process and the timing are based on when the IRS actually receives your tax forms and how you decide to be paid.
+And remember, this process is based on when the IRS actually receives your tax forms and how you decide to be paid.
 If you e-file your taxes and choose to receive your refund as a direct deposit, you’ll get it more quickly than if you file with paper and receive your refund with a paper check.

 The IRS used to actually publish a chart each year with the refund schedule, depending on the date that your return was accepted.
 Due to newer auditing procedures, they no longer do this.
 However, we can make a pretty good estimate based on past years’ performance.
 Most people will receive their refunds within three weeks of it being accepted by the IRS.
 However, any number of issues could delay your refund—errors, corrections to the Recovery Rebate Credit, identity theft, fraud, or being flagged for an audit.